theGaryLarson/CFA-Project-Factory/project-factory/incident-resolution-procedures.md

 ## Information Sharing

-Project-level Code of Conduct responders, the CNCF CoC Committee, and The Linux Foundation or CNCF staff may share information with each other on an as-needed basis about reported incidents and their resolution for the limited purposes of:
+Project-level Code of Conduct responders, the CFA CoC Committee, and The Linux Foundation or CFA staff may share information with each other on an as-needed basis about reported incidents and their resolution for the limited purposes of:

 -   Ensuring that the incident is resolved by the appropriate body with jurisdiction as described in the Jurisdiction and Escalation Policy,